Riardon/WRO-LittleRobot/README.md

 photo

+6) Now use command crontab -e

+photo

+Aт editor lie nano will appear, paste this strings inside it

+for final:

+@reboot sudo python /home/pi/robot/final.py

+for qualification:

+@reboot sudo python /home/pi/robot/qualification.py

-6) And finally we need to enable ssh on our raspberry.
+7) And finally we need to enable ssh on our raspberry.
 Use command "sudo raspi-config".

 photo